inside thomson reuters

 2. Be an Ally

 When someone in your life tells you that they are LGBT+, it can be difficult to know how to respond.
 Your initial reaction may be one of surprise, excitement, confusion, discomfort, or none of the above.
 Be honest in your response, but you should also recognize the importance of your response and the impact it may have.
-This guide to being a good LGBT+ ally is a helpful resource.

 3. Organize a T-Shirt Design Contest